The Cheapest Ticket Problem in Public Transport

-For distance-based tariffs, the price of a journey depends on the kilometers traveled.
-In a \emph{distance tariff} the length of the path is used, while in a \emph{beeline tariff} the airline distance is the basis for the ticket price.
-We use $l(W)$ to denote the length of a path $W=(x_1,\ldots,x_n)$ (in kilometers), and $l_2(W)=\|x_n - x_1\|$ as its beeline distance.
-In order to compute $l(W)$, we assume that each edge in the PTN has assigned its physical length.
+For distance-based fare structures, the price of a journey depends on the kilometers traveled.
+In a \emph{distance tariff} the length of the path is used, while in a \emph{beeline tariff} the distance as the crow flies (Euclidean distance) is the basis for the ticket price.
+We use $l(W)$ to denote the length of a path ${W=(x_1,\ldots,x_n)}$ (in kilometers), and $l_2(W)=\|x_n - x_1\|_2$ as its beeline distance.
+In order to compute $l(W)$, we assume that each edge in the PTN has assigned its (positive) physical length.
 For the beeline distance, we assume that the stations~$V$ of the PTN are embedded in the plane such that the Euclidean distance $l_2$ between every pair of stations can be computed.